Gig (boat): History

 The Royal Navy had, by the middle of the 18th century, a long-standing relationship with the boat builders of Deal.
 The Navy bought their clinker-built yawls and cutters – which contrasted with the carvel hulls of boats built in the Navy yards.
 The working boats of Deal were well known to all in the Navy when they came out to warships anchored in the Downs.
 In 1763, the Navy bought thirty cutters – cutter in the sense of the small warship or revenue protection vessel.
 These were to combat smuggling.
 To ensure they were properly equipped with boats, a dozen cutters (in the ship's boat meaning of the word) were ordered from Deal boatbuilders.
 A discussion with four of the local boatbuilders ensued, and they gave the firm advice that the ordered boats were not suitable for catching smugglers.
 (The Deal boatmen had a reputation for involvement in a substantial amount of smuggling at the time.)
 What was recommended instead was the gig, a type of boat used locally.
 The Navy accepted the recommendation.

 When war started with France again in 1793, naval captains came to prefer smaller, lighter boats than the barges that they were issued with.
 The barge was meant to match the status of the officer they carried, but something that could be launched quickly and achieve a good speed was much more useful.
 Some brought on board boats that were their own property.
 Others just ignored the barges carried and used one of the cutters out of their ship's selection of boats.
 Gigs were the most popular of the private boats; Nelson had one on HMS Elephant in 1801.
 By 1808 it is clear that the Navy had accepted the gig on vessels other than the anti-smuggling cutters.
-By the end of the Napoleonic Wars gigs were available in six different lengths (18 ft to 26 ft) for issue to British warships.
+By the end of the Napoleonic Wars Royal Navy gigs were available in six different lengths (18 ft to 26 ft) for issue to British warships.

 Characteristics

 The gigs generally had a high wineglass transom, full keel, straight stem and somewhat rounded sides.
 There was in general very little rocker in the keel.
 The gunwales on many were nearly straight from bow to stern.

-Howard Chapelle mentions the belief of W.P.Stephens that the gig was the precursor to the Whitehall rowboat – being built (in New York) by former apprentices in the Navy Yard.
+Howard Chapelle mentions the belief of W.P.
+Stephens that the gig was the precursor to the Whitehall rowboat – being built (in New York) by former apprentices in the Navy Yard.

 Today

-With the coming of metal ships and combustion engines the size of the captain's gig increased and the boats could transport more sailors swiftly.
+Gigs are still built for racing, with five builders who build this type of boat.
+The Cornish Pilot Gig Association has 88 clubs and more than 8,000 active members.
+Regular competitive events are held.